ClaireH03/105-Unit-3/README.md

 The County Health Data was provided by Professor Gotler from the Univerity of North Carolina at Chapel Hill.

-The subset of the County Health Data (labled Final_Subset) includes data about the following from the state of North Carolina
+The subset of the County Health Data (labeled Final_Subset) includes data about the following from the state of North Carolina
+1. County
-1. Children in Poverty
+2. Children in Poverty
-2. Populations that are not proficient in English
+3. Populations that are not proficient in English
-3. Median household income
+4. Median household income

 ## Who was this repository made for?
-This subset of the data allows people to look for a correlation between the three data sets that have been included in the subset.
+This subset of the data allows people to look for a correlation between the four data sets that have been included in the subset.
+This can consist of people who want to know more about disparities between these groups in North Carolina.

 ## What can I do with this data subset?
-People who are looking for data about correlations between childhood poverty, income, and populations who are not proficient in English in North Caolina can ustalize this data subset.
+People who are looking for data about correlations between childhood poverty, income, and populations who are not proficient in English in North Carolina can utilize this data subset.